FloSchuberth/cSEM/README.md

 # cSEM

 WARNING: THIS IS WORK IN PROGRESS.
-BREAKING ARE VERY LIKELY.
+BREAKING CHANGES TO THE API ARE VERY LIKELY.
 Do not use the package before the first stable relase (which will be 0.0.1, towards the end of 2018).

 ## Purpose

-Estimate, analyse, test, and study linear and nonlinear structural equation models using composite based approaches, procedures, and tests including e.g. PLS, GSCA, 2SLS estimation, several tests and typical postestimation procedures.
+Estimate, analyse, test, and study linear and nonlinear structural equation models using composite based approaches, procedures, and tests including e.g. PLS, PLSc, GSCA, GSCAm, 2SLS estimation, several tests and typical postestimation procedures (e.g., computing a model-implied covariance or effects).

 ## Installation